 Having a website and blogging allows you to develop a strong following who see you as an expert in your field.

-Common doubts to having your own website
+Common doubts about having your own website

 Money – It will cost too much to have a website

-The cost of hosting a website is minimal and many hosting companies offers great intro rates.
+The cost of hosting a website is minimal and many hosting companies offer great intro rates.
 If you commit to 2 years (by which time you will have established your personal brand and authority through blogging) you can pay less than $5 a month.

-These links have great start up rates.
+These links have great start-up rates.

 - Siteground (This is who I host with for my newest website)